 When picking a sunscreen, you can choose from one of two categories: chemical or physical (mineral) sunscreen.
 Both provide effective sun protection but differ in their active ingredients and the way they protect the skin.
 Chemical sunscreens contain organic compounds that absorb UV rays, convert them into heat, then release them from your skin.
 Physical sunscreens, on the other hand, use minerals like zinc oxide and titanium dioxide to physically block UV rays and reflect them from your skin's surface.

 You should also consider your lifestyle and day-to-day activities.
-Chemical sunscreens like our Tropical Vanilla Body Sunscreen SPF 32 provide excellent daily protection from UVA and UVB rays.
-However, you may choose a water-resistant mineral option like the Lilikoi Mineral Defense Sport Sunscreen for outdoor activities like swimming and high-performance sports.
-Whichever you choose, you can rest assured that your skin will be protected from the damaging and aging effects of sun exposure.
+For example, a water-resistant mineral option like the Lilikoi Mineral Defense Sport Sunscreen is perfect for outdoor activities like swimming and high-performance sports.

 What You Need In A Moisturizer - And What You Might Be Missing